microbit-foundation/micropython-microbit-v2-simulator/README.md

 subject to change.
 If you are interested in embedding the simulator in your application please [get in touch](mailto:support@microbit.org).

-The URL to embed is https://python-simulator.usermbit.org/staging/simulator.html (subject to change, still under development).
+The URL to embed is https://python-simulator.usermbit.org/v/0.1.0/simulator.html (URL may change in future, for experimentation only).

 The iframe provides the micro:bit board user interface and some limited interactions.
 It does not provide a terminal for serial/the REPL or any UI to change the board sensor state.

 A value for a brand color can be passed to the simulator via a query string and is used to style the play button.
-E.g., https://python-simulator.usermbit.org/staging/simulator.html?color=blue
+E.g., https://python-simulator.usermbit.org/v/0.1.0/simulator.html?color=blue

 [demo.html](./src/demo.html) is an example of embedding the simulator.
 It connects the iframe to a terminal and provides a simple interface for